cheriot/data-analysis/data-visualization/week2.md

 3  Disagree Somewhat
 4  Disagree Strongly"""

+APPROVE_OBAMA = 'W1_A12'
+APPROVE_OBAMA_Q = """Do you approve or disapprove of the way Barack Obama is handling his job as President?
+-1 Refused
+1  Approve
+2  Disapprove
+"""

 whites = ool[(ool[ETHNICITY] == 1)].copy()
 print('Limiting to %d responses from white Americans' % len(whites))
 summarize(whites, ANGER, ANGER_Q)